touchsell/rails-test/README.md

   * models
   * controllers
 * secure and prevent any data corruption or security issues
-  * each organization should be separated with no way to leak data between them
+  * IMPORTANT: each organization must be strongly separated with no way to reveal nodes of another organization
 * fast and to the point, caching if possible, no unnecessary SQL queries or method calls
 * DRY, code reuse, patterns reusable in the future, even for a single method in this exercise
 * clear & frequent commits with good messages